Stay the Night (Benjamin Orr song)

-"Stay the Night" is the debut solo single by the Cars vocalist and bassist Benjamin Orr, released in 1986 from his debut solo album The Lace.
-The song reached No. 24 on the Billboard Hot 100 chart in early 1987, becoming Orr's only top 40 hit as a solo artist.
+"Stay the Night" is the debut solo single by the Cars co-lead vocalist and bassist Benjamin Orr, released in late 1986 from his debut solo album The Lace.
+The song reached No. 24 on the Billboard Hot 100 chart, as well as #2 Adult Contemporary, in early 1987, becoming Orr's only top 40 hit as a solo artist.

 Background

-Prior to recording his solo album, Orr had been a founding member, along with singer and songwriter Ric Ocasek of the Cars.
+Prior to recording his solo album, Orr had been a founding member, along with singer and songwriter Ric Ocasek, of the Cars.
 The Cars' first top 40 hit, "Just What I Needed", featured Orr on lead vocals, as did their biggest hit, "Drive", from 1984's Heartbeat City.